 Adam Aasen, current Carmel City Councilor and Republican for the Southeast District, is running for another term.
-The election will take place in the May 2023 Primaries.

 Adam is energized by interacting and communicating with the residents in his district and loves advocating on their behalf.
 Throughout Aasen’s tenure as the Southeast City Councilor, he is proud to have voted to bring Needler’s Fresh Market grocery store to an area in the district that desperately needed it.
 Aasen also introduced a successful ordinance for animals that reflects Carmel’s reputation as a pet-friendly city.
 He also championed pedestrian safety in his area and saw two new crosswalks be installed as a result.